fos-2022/fos-2022.github.io/project4.md

         | t "as" T                      ascription

 We use `{ ... }` to denote repetition (0 to many times).
-The last comma is required to simplify the parser.
+The last comma is required to simplify the notation of the term syntax here.
+You must at least parse variants with the last comma; you are free to *also* parse variants without that comma if you want.

 Types: